-- Do not be condescending or underestimate the reporter’s intelligence, but do make sure the reporter understands your responses.
+- Be condescending or underestimate the reporter’s intelligence, but do make sure the reporter understands your responses.

 - Remember you do NOT have to talk with a member of the media.

-- Do not feel you have to handle this alone; ask the Marketing and Communications Office for help.
+- Feel you have to handle this alone; ask the Marketing and Communications Office for help.